Metropolitan Atlanta Rapid Transit Authority: Performance and safety

 MARTA has had two fatal accidents that resulted in a formal investigation by the National Transportation Safety Board.
-On February 25, 2000, a train near Avondale station struck two automatic train control technicians who were inspecting a relay box; one was fatally injured and the other technician suffered serious injuries.
+On February 25, 2000, a train near Avondale station struck two technicians who were inspecting a signal relay box; one was fatally injured and the other suffered serious injuries.
 The workers had failed to apply for a safe clearance restriction for the track work.
 In addition, the rail system center controller, who was aware of the workers, failed to notify train drivers of the technicians' presence.
-A second accident occurred on April 10, 2000, when a train struck a bucket lift containing two contract workers at Lenox station; the workers were fatally injured.
+A second accident occurred on April 10, 2000, when a train struck a bucket lift containing two contract workers at Lenox station, fatally injuring both.
 Although the MARTA employee who was accompanying the workers notified the rail control center of the work over the track, the control center employee failed to block off the section of the track in the automated rail control system and also failed to notify the unscheduled southbound train of the workers' presence.
 In 2001 MARTA settled with the families of the two killed workers for US$10.5 million.